Remco28/exam_prep/NEXT_STEPS.md

 - [x] Clarify that any tutorials will cover test-taking strategy, not subject matter.
 - [x] Add reporting spec for missed questions and aggregates.
 - [ ] Draft "Exam Parameters" doc (time limits, sections, difficulty mix, scoring).
+- [ ] Start planning the technical implementation for the initial release.
+- [ ] Map the phases for the engineering work so we can stage delivery.
+- [ ] Kick off front-end design work covering the core exam flows.

 ## Future Enhancements
 - [ ] Author a concise "Exam Parameters" document for test creators (time limits, sections, counts, difficulty mix, scoring, pagination model).